akbaranwal22/crud-cards-app/README.md

 - Users can navigate and add tasks using the keyboard (Enter key).
 - Smooth animations for adding/removing cards, works on desktop and mobile.
 - Inputs and buttons include ARIA attributes for better accessibility.
+- Deploy the UI in Netlify - https://crud-card-app.netlify.app/
+- Create one serve file under BackEnd folder and Deploy the json server in render.

 ## Mock API
 - File: mock/db.json